HOLOCAUST LEARNING UK: SAFEGUARDING POLICY

 In creating our films, student actors may be used.
 Such actors will be contracted by the film company producing HLUK films.
 In this circumstance, and where student actors may be below the age of 18 years, HLUK will ensure that the film production company with whom we contract has in place a robust and appropriate Safeguarding policy to which they adhere.

-HLUK collects no data pertaining to individual students whatsoever: no names, addresses, email addresses, phone numbers or any other information.
-Teachers register with us only the name of the school, the number of students attending and the year group(s) from which students are drawn.
+HLUK holds no data pertaining to individual students whatsoever: no names, addresses, email addresses, phone numbers or any other information.
+Teachers register with us using only their name and the name of the school, the number of students who may be viewing the film(s), and the year group(s) from which students are drawn.